kamerynjw/kamerynjw.github.io/teaching/2023/math210.md

 Announcements
 -------------

+* (11/7) **Remember that the second midterm is Friday, November 17th.** You will also need to turn in your unit 2 metacognition on the 17th after the exam, and you will need to do a check-in with me during office hours that week.

+* (11/7) [Here]({{ page.url }}sg2.pdf) is a study guide for the second midterm.
+You are allowed a note card for the exam; see the study guide for full information.

 * (10/27) If you want to play around with the Desmos graph for the quadratic with its tangent lines, you can find it [here](https://www.desmos.com/calculator/enemqzaqo5).

 * (10/23) Remember there is no class Wednesday 10/25.